Extra-ordinary. That’s what your real estate website needs to be.

 Source: Kathryn Harbour

 While you do all of this, you also need to follow the essential to-dos that you need to include, like the necessary information of your property, why your visitors should choose you, your social validation, and so on.
 Towards the end of the website experience, your visitor should be more curious instead of being content.
-To check out some amazing real estate website designs, click here!
+To check out some amazing real estate website ideas for designs, click here!

 Real Estate Chatbots

 Let me take you back to the example; when a prospective customer visits a physical store, he is immediately welcomed by the sales representative, who then asks what the customer wants, what they prefer, and guides them in their buying process.
+Having a chatbot is one of the best real estate marketing ideas that you can use to enhance your website lead generation!

 Think of real estate chatbots like the sales representative on your website.
 I have already mentioned before the need for having chatbots on your website.
 It’s because it’s too good a tool to ignore in real-estate marketing.
 Chatbots are the perfect example of utilizing AI in real estate to the fullest.